EuroIntervention 2021;17:233-239. DOI: 10.4244/EIJ-D-20-01162

 Background: The BioFreedom drug-coated stent with a stainless steel platform (BF-SS) has been demonstrated to be efficacious in patients at high bleeding risk and receiv-ing only one-month dual antiplatelet therapy.

-Aims: To evaluate the efficacy of the new BioFreedom Ultra™ drug-coated stent with a thin-strut cobalt-chromium platform (BF-CoCr) compared to the BioFreedom™ drug-coated stent with a stainless-steel platform (BF-SS) in an all-comers population undergoing percutaneous coronary interventions (PCI).
+Aims: The aim of this study was to evaluate the efficacy of the new BioFreedom Ultra drug-coated stent with a thin-strut cobalt-chromium platform (BF-CoCr) compared to the BF-SS in an all-comers population undergoing percutaneous coronary intervention (PCI).

-Conclusions: The BF-CoCr was non-inferior to the BF-SS in terms of in-stent LLL at 9 months.
+Conclusions: The BF-CoCr was non-inferior to the BF-SS in terms of in-stent LLL at nine months.
 Larger studies powered for clinical endpoints are warranted to compare the efficacy of this new platform with currently available DES.